By Matthew Low

 Confirmation bias is our tendency to search for and find information that backs up our previously held beliefs and reinforces our brains heuristics.
 Heuristics are brain tricks (shortcuts) that help humans make sense of the world around them, in rapid pace.
 We want to be right, so we look for all the information that is going to corroborate our thoughts.
 If you think you are going to look awkward on camera, when reviewing your video, you will actively search out evidence that this is true.
 This means that some people can only ever see their faults.

-The fear of video stems from judgements from others; we don’t want others to see the flaws we see in ourselves.
+Video-phobia stems from judgements from others; we don’t want others to see the flaws we see in ourselves.
 Fight this idea.
 You are literally the only person in the world that thinks this!
 No one else has the same biases about you, as you do.

 TO PAYTON MANNING, THE IMAGE ON THE RIGHT IS HOW HE SEES HIMSELF.
 TO FOOTBALL FANS, THE IMAGE ON THE LEFT SEEMS FAMILIAR.